 Other information, like wind data, can be obtained by tracking the balloon's position using radar, radio direction finding or installing GPS systems on each balloon.
 Other instruments are encased in small, parachute-equipped though often expendable, payloads called radiosondes.

 Each balloon tends to comprise a large, often up to 6 ft (1.8 meters) wide, helium or hydrogen-filled latex balloon.
 The balloons then carry an instrument payload package that encases and protects the more sensitive instruments during its flight.

 Leon Teisserence de Bort, a French meteorologist, was one of the first people to use weather balloons.
 He launched hundreds of them during 1896 which led to his discovery of the troposphere and stratosphere.

-Some balloons, called transosonde, are designed to stay aloft for long periods of time.
-They were initially devised to help monitor radioactive debris from atomic fallout during the 1950's.
+Some balloons, called transosondes, are designed to stay aloft for long periods of time.
+They were initially devised to help monitor radioactive debris from atomic fallout during the 1950s.

 Another basic yet fundamental instrument used for weather forecasting is the humble thermometer.
 They are generally used for measuring the ambient temperature of the air.

-The device is pretty simple in design and consists of following important components.
+The device is pretty simple in design and consists of the following important components.